Marcelin283/Marcelin283/README.md

 - 🌱 I’m currently learning Web & Mobile Development
 - 💞️ I’m looking to collaborate on any project of web and mobile development
 - 📫 How to reach me  Whatsapp number +22897100175 email marcelinadedze88@gmail.com
-- 😄 Pronouns: Kid Danger
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i'm kid danger

 <!---
 Marcelin283/Marcelin283 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.